sibgit/sibgit.github.io/exercises_advanced_topics.md

    find a number of files.
 Your first task is to turn this directory into a Git repository.

-2. Add/Stage the file `README.md` to the Git repo, then make a first commit with the commit message `First commit` (or any other message you like).
+2. Stage the file `README.md`, then make a first commit with the commit message `"First commit"` (or any other message you like).

-3. Add/stage the file `my_quotes.md`, and make a new commit with the message `Add a file to keep track of quotes`.
+3. Stage the file `my_quotes.md`, and make a new commit with the message `"Add a file to keep track of quotes"`.

 4. Wait, that last commit message is not nearly dramatic enough for what is about to unfold in this exercise.
 Let's change it to:
-   `Starting The Big Reset`.
+   `"Starting The Big Reset"`.
    :pushpin:
    **Note:** while the optimal way to do this is using `git commit --amend`, we here suggest that you try to use **`git reset`** (with either the